Online Since 1999 Site Secure

 4G Broadband Max Download Speeds

-Fibre broadband meanwhile offers speeds that range between roughly 30Mbps and 1Gbps.
+Fibre broadband meanwhile offers speeds that range between roughly 30Mbps and over 1Gbps.
 So 4G broadband is a little faster than the slowest fibre plans, but far slower than the fastest – and you typically get lower latencies of around 20ms on a fixed-line fibre connection.

 Of course, getting fast fibre plans can cost a lot more than Three 4G Broadband, and while both fibre and 4G broadband are widely available, there will be places – particularly some rural areas – where 4G broadband is the faster option.